-The Company has a commitment to purchase finished product from a contract manufacturer for the year ended December 31, 2018.
-The commitment for this arrangement, at minimum quantities and at the 2018 contractual price is \$1,304.
+The Company has a commitment to purchase finished product from a contract manufacturer for the years ending December 31, 2018 and 2019.
+The commitment for this arrangement, at minimum quantities and at the 2018 and estimated 2019 contractual prices is \$1,304 and \$956, respectively.
 Also, the Company has a commitment to purchase finished product from a contract manufacturer for a five-year period commencing in 2018.
 Commitments for this arrangement, at minimum quantities and at the 2018 contractual price over the remaining life of the contract, are as follows for the years ended December 31: